Home > Destinations > Europe > The Netherlands > Amsterdam > Walking Tours > Walking Tour 2

 1. The Dam

-This can be one hot dam at times, especially in summer, when the city's main monumental square becomes a hangout for young and old, visitors and natives.
-Don't waste your time looking for a dam on the Dam; there hasn't been one here for centuries.
+It can be one hot Dam at times, especially in summer, when the city's main monumental square becomes a hangout for young and old, visitors and natives.
+Don't waste your time looking for a dam on the Dam, though; there hasn't been one here for centuries.
 Let's make a clockwise circuit of the square.

 Dominating the western side is the neoclassical: